waifuai/llm-text-queue/README.md

 GET /health
 ```

-This endpoint checks the health of the services and returns a 200 OK if all services are running.
+Returns 200 if all services are healthy.

 ### Generate Text